GoogleChrome/web.dev/src/site/content/en/blog/farewell-html5rocks/index.md

 valuable), but more importantly maintain the in-bound links.
 People found our content interesting enough for them to share with their audiences, so I'd like to maintain that trust given to us and ensure that all the links will still resolve to the content.
-If you do see an issue with any of the content, please reach out to us and file an issue on [web.dev](https://github.com/googlechrome/web.dev/issues) or [developer.chrome.com](https://github.com/googlechrome/developer.chrome.com/issues) issue trackers.
+If you do see an issue with any of the content, reach out to us and file an issue on [web.dev](https://github.com/googlechrome/web.dev/issues) or [developer.chrome.com](https://github.com/googlechrome/developer.chrome.com/issues) issue trackers.